Even Faster Kernel Matrix Linear Algebra via Density Estimation: Improved approximate Kernel Matrix Vector Multiplication for Gaussian and Laplacian Kernels

-Thus the lemma implies that, based on the second term, we can get an amortized KDE query time of $n^p/\eps^{2+2p}$ for multiplicative error $1+\eps$ and relative error $\eps/n$.
-Ignoring an extra $\eps^p$ term, this is essentially the best KDE query time one can obtain for this desired level of precision (almost by definition from \cref{a0}).
+Thus the lemma implies that, based on the second term, we can get an amortized KDE query time of $n^p/\eps^{2+p}$ for multiplicative error $1+\eps$ and relative error $\eps/n$.
+This is essentially the best KDE query time one can obtain for this desired level of precision (almost by definition from \cref{a39}).

-Thus one cannot improve upon our algorithm for computing a non-negative matrix vector query, with the same coordinate wise approximation guarantees, unless there is a different family of KDE algorithms different than the form of \cref{a0} (which we are not aware of), or amortization helps (which we are also not aware of).
+Thus one cannot improve upon our algorithm for computing a non-negative matrix vector query, with the same coordinate wise approximation guarantees, unless there is a different family of KDE algorithms different than the form of \cref{a39} (which we are not aware of), or amortization helps (which we are also not aware of).
 There is one more caveat we must mention: it may also possible to obtain an $\eps$-non-negative matrix vector product without having the stronger coordinate wise guarantee.
 We leave these as interesting questions for future work.

-\begin{proof}[Proof of \cref{a41}] Consider the kernel matrix on the dataset $Z \cup X$ and the query vector $y = [0 , \ldots, 0, 1/\sqrt{n}, \ldots, 1/\sqrt{n}]$ where there are $n$ copies of $1/\sqrt{n}$ and $n$ copies of $0$.
+\begin{proof}[Proof of \cref{a53}] Consider the kernel matrix on the dataset $Z \cup X$ and the query vector $y = [0 , \ldots, 0, 1/\sqrt{n}, \ldots, 1/\sqrt{n}]$ where there are $n$ copies of $1/\sqrt{n}$ and $n$ copies of $0$.
 Then if we compute a non-negative matrix vector product using this query $v$, then the $i$th coordinate of the output is exactly a $1+\eps$ multiplicative and $\eps/n$ additive approximations to

 We need to divide by $1/\sqrt{n}$ to get the correct scaling for a KDE query, so we are left with a $1+\eps$ multiplicative and $\eps/n$ additive error approximation to each of the $n$ KDE queries of interest, as desired. \end{proof}